Chapter 18 Idiomatic OTP

 :close

-We can imagine that the bottom function will be involved in merging of the trade event’s data with the current OHLC data.
+We can imagine that the bottom function will merge the trade event’s data with the current OHLC data.
 Two things can happen, either:

-• trade event’s trade_time is within the current OHLC timeframe.
-Trade event’s price will get merged to the current OHLC
+trade_timeis within the current OHLC timeframe.
+Trade event’s price will get merged to the current OHLC - trade event’s

 Here’s the implementation: